duneanalytics/hooks/README.md

-# React Hooks for Dune Echo
+# React Hooks for sim APIs

-This project integrates with the Dune Echo APIs to provide easy access to token balances and transaction data for given wallets.
-It uses the DuneProvider to manage API key authorization and provides convenient hooks for fetching token balances and paginated transaction data.
+This project integrates with the [Dune's sim APIs](https://sim.dune.com/) to provide easy access to token balances and transaction data for given wallets.
+It uses the `SimProvider` to manage API key authorization and provides convenient React hooks for fetching token balances and paginated transaction data.

+# Prerequisites

+Please use Node.js >= 20.0.0 for development.

 # Installation